quantumlib/Cirq/docs/ionq/service.md

 ## Service class

 The main entrance for accessing IonQ's API are instances of the `cirq.ionq.Service` class.
-These objects can need to be initialized with an api key, see [Access and Authentication](access.md) for details.
+These objects need to be initialized with an api key, see [Access and Authentication](access.md) for details.

 The basic flow of running a quantum circuit in a blocking manner is